Skip to main content

 Emphasizing Ability Over Disability: Max Malec’s Story

-Max Malec was born with spina bifida.
-However, he doesn’t let that slow him down one bit.
+Max Malec was born with spina bifida, but he doesn’t let that slow him down one bit.
 He and his dad Mike look at life by emphasizing ability over disability.
 We’d love for you to meet Max and his dad and find out more about their lives.

 In 2006, the Malec family prepared for the arrival of their second child.
 However, they had no idea that their baby boy’s spine wasn’t developing normally in the womb.